Stable sums to infer high return levels of multivariate rainfall time series

-We also suppose that the classical conditions linked to weakly dependent regularly varying time series (see Lemma~\ref{lemma:limit1} and Proposition~\ref{prop:stable:limit} in Section~\ref{sec:Asymptotic:theory} for details) are satisfied.
-Then, approximation \eqref{eq:stablelimit} holds and the renormalized process of partial sums $S_{b_n}(p)$ converges to a stable distribution with stable parameter $a=\alpha/p$ as $n \to + \infty$.
-Motivated by Proposition~\ref{prop:stable:limit}, we also set the skweness parameter $\beta=1$ to simplify computations.
+For now, we suppose the approximation in \eqref{eq:stablelimit} holds and the renormalized process of partial sums $S_{b_n}(p)$ converges to a stable distribution with stable parameter $a=\alpha/p$, as $n \to + \infty$.
+These assumptions are satisfied for classical examples of weakly dependent regularly varying time series.
+We postpone the asymptotic theory behind it to Section~\ref{sec:Asymptotic:theory}.
+Motivated by Theorem~\ref{thm:stable:limit}, we also set the skweness parameter $\beta=1$ to simplify computations.